architkannan/atliq-hotels-python-eda/README.md

 ## 💡 How to Explore this Project

 - Review the Jupyter Notebook sequentially to follow the analytical flow
-- Key insights are supported directly by code outputs and summary statistics
+- All insights are supported directly by computed values in the notebook
-- Data cleaning and validation steps are explained inline before analysis
+- Data cleaning and validation steps precede any interpretation
 - The notebook is intended for **reading and understanding**, not deployment

 ---